--This prize of \$100.00 is awarded annually for the best landscape by a annually for the best landscape by a student of the Academy painted during the course of the school year.
+-This prize of \$100.00 is awarded annually for the best landscape by a student of the Academy painted during the course of the school year.
 First awarded in 1974.

 THE MARK CULLINANE MEMO-RIAL PRIZE IN SCULPTURE-

 This \$50.00 prize given by Mr. Joseph Tanda, is awarded by the Sculpture faculty for a work of sculptural rather than representational quality.
 First awarded in 1974.